-Investments in these Sub-Funds do not take into account EU criteria in relation to Sustainable Investments and the Investment Manager does not take into account principal adverse impact (PAI) indicators when assessing these investments due to the lack of available and reliable data.
+Investments in these Sub-Funds do not take into account EU criteria in relation to Sustainable Investments As the investment policies of these Sub-Funds do not seek to promote any environmental and/or social characteristics nor do they have a sustainable investment objective, the Management Company does not consider the principal adverse impacts (PAIs) of its investment decisions as its current consideration process is not deemed to be significant for these fund's investment strategies.
 Should this change in the future, the disclosures on the website of the Management Company will be updated accordingly.